Check if a change affects your Income Support

 - leaves the UK for more than 4 weeks - or 8 weeks if it’s to get medical treatment

 To claim Income Support while not in Britain, your client or the family member they’re claiming for need to meet certain criteria.
-See the CPAG Welfare Benefits and Tax Credits Handbook, 2019 to 2020 edition, chapter 69 ‘Going abroad’ for more details.
+See the CPAG Welfare Benefits and Tax Credits Handbook, 2021 to 2022 edition, chapter 70, page 1648 ‘Going abroad’ for more details.

-For more information on how starting a course could affect your client’s Income Support, see the CPAG Welfare Benefits and Tax Credits Handbook, 2019 to 2020 edition, chapter 41 ‘Benefits for students’.
+For more information on how starting a course could affect your client’s Income Support, see the CPAG Welfare Benefits and Tax Credits Handbook, 2021 to 2022 edition, chapter 41, page 877 ‘Benefits for students’.

 You have to tell the DWP if you or someone you’re claiming Income Support for: